Yitzhak Nebenzahl

-Yitzhak Ernst Nebenzahl (יצחק ארנסט נֶבֶּנְצָל; 14 October 1907-19 December 1992) was appointed State Comptroller of the State of Israel after the establishment of the state in 1948.
-He served as State Comptroller and Ombudsman from 1961-1981.
+Yitzhak Ernst Nebenzahl (יצחק ארנסט נֶבֶּנְצָל; 14 October 1907-19 December 1992) was appointed State Comptroller of the State of Israel in 1961 by President Yitzchak Ben Zvi.
+From 1971 he served as both State Comptroller and Ombudsman from 1961-1981.

 Biography

+He was born in Frankfurt on 24 October 1907 to Beila and Akiva Yehuda HaLevi Nebenzahl.
+He received his Ph.D. in Law from Frankfurt University in 1929 and worked primarily in civil law at universities in at Berlin and Freiburg.

-Born in Frankfurt on 24 October 1907, Nebenzahl immigrated to Mandate Palestine in 1933 and settled in Jerusalem.
-He served as an officer in the Haganah.
+Nebenzahl immigrated to Mandate Palestine in 1933 and settled in Jerusalem.

 Nebenzahl and his wife Hildegard had four children.
 His son, Avigdor Nebenzahl, was the Chief Rabbi of the Old City of Jerusalem, and his daughter Plia Albeck, served as legal adviser to the Israeli Government for most of her professional career.
 His granddaughter, Rachel Albeck-Gidron, is a Professor in the Faculty of Jewish Studies at Bar-Ilan University.

+Professional career

+Nebenzahl was the legal advisor for Yefet Bank (later known as Israel-American Bank and then part of Bank Hapoalim) from 1933-1946.
+He also served as a director of several organizations: from 1947-1961 he served as chairman of the Board of Directors of Hollander and Co, from 1948-1950 he was director of the Jerusalem Development Division of the Jewish Agency, of Jerusalem Economy Ltd from 1948-1961, and several other companies and advisory councils, among them Bank of Israel and the Postal Bank. until he was appointed as State Controller.

+In 1973 he was appointed to the Agranat Commission into the Yom Kippur War.

 Nebenzahl died on 19 December 1992 following a long period of illness.

-Judicial career

-He held senior positions in the Bank of Israel and the Postal Bank.
-In 1973 he was appointed to the Agranat Commission into the Yom Kippur War.